UK Corporate Governance Statement

 Corporate Governance Committee

-The Corporate Governance Committee comprises Chris Zeal (Chairman) and Robert Sinclair.
+The Corporate Governance Committee comprises Andrew Hockey (Chairman) and Chris Zeal.

 The purpose and objectives of the Corporate Governance Committee is to provide a structured mechanism to consider corporate governance at Chariot.
 It provides detail of all material corporate governance issues affecting the Group and makes recommendations to the Board on these issues.
 It also aims to monitor all developments and emerging best practice in Corporate Governance and to ensure of their adoption by Chariot at the appropriate juncture.
 Furthermore, the Corporate Governance Committee provides an overview on the effectiveness of the Board as a whole, each Board committee and the individual directors in their roles as Board/Board Committee members.